NPS Benchmarks for 2023: Good Net Promoter Scores by Industry

 - There are no significant differences between B2B and B2C industries.
 The same goes for online versus offline businesses.

-- No benchmark reached the holy grail of NPS, 70 points.
+- No company we analyzed reached 70, the holy grail of NPS.

 Net Promoter Scores of Industry Leaders

-The chart above shows the Net Promoter Scores of the industry leaders.
+The chart above shows the Net Promoter Scores of industry leaders.

-Use it to compare your NPS (and the adequate industry benchmark) to the biggest players in your sector.
-We’ve also added Survicate to the mix—we’re proud that our NPS is relatively high in our SaaS niche!
+You can use it to compare your NPS (and the adequate industry benchmark) to the biggest players in your sector.

 As you can see, the results are varied, even within the same sectors—and not all market leaders enjoy high scores.
-Just take a look at the gaps between Starbucks and KFC or Disney and Netflix!
-However, it’s hardly surprising given how different their business models and clienteles are.
+Just take a look at the gaps between Lloyds and Metro Bank.
+It shows that there can be large disparities between companies operating in the same industry and offering similar services.

 What Is a Good Net Promoter Score, Then?